 Unsurprisingly, there is no uniform and precise definition or criteria of what industrialized & processed foods are.
 The ambiguity mainly serves the food industry.

 Food that meets one or more of the following criteria may be considered processed or industrialized food.
 (Rank is a separate exam)

-- Food and beverages in their final serving form, containing substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.
+- In their final serving form, food and beverages contain substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.

-- Animal foods that have received growth hormones, antibiotics, foods that target unnatural obesity, for the specific animal.
+- Animal foods that have received growth hormones, antibiotics, and foods that target unnatural obesity for the specific animal.
 Various unneeded chemicals.

 - Plant foods are grown under conditions that impair product quality.
-Such as food that has undergone chemical spraying, or harmful biological treatment, growing produce in untreated wastewater, growing in poor soil is not suitable for the specific crop.
+Such food has undergone chemical spraying or harmful biological treatment, growing produce in untreated wastewater and growing in poor soil that is not suitable for the specific crop.

 - Food packed in tin cans (leaking), smoked food.
 (Smoking may contain unhealthy chemicals)

 Under the strict definitions I have presented - most of the foods we eat are processed and industrialized to one degree or another.
 Unfortunately, this is indeed the reality, but at the moment, in the absence of objective indicators, it isn't easy to quantify these essential indicators.